opengeospatial/cite/guides/example-1/README.md

 `docker run etsexample:local `

-When the image runs, it installs maven, clones the ETS folder and then runs `mvn clean package` on the ETS.
+When the image runs, it installs maven, clones the ETS repository into folder and then runs `mvn clean package` on the ETS.